mddub/urchin-cgm/README.md

 * In the Pebble app on your phone, go to "Settings" and enable "Developer Mode".
 * Open [this pbw file](https://raw.githubusercontent.com/mddub/nightscout-graph-pebble/master/release/nightscout-graph-pebble.pbw) in the Pebble app on your phone.

+At the moment, the watchface changes almost daily.
+Watch the commit log for new releases, and repeat the pbw install process to upgrade.

 ## To configure (for now):
 * Set your Nightscout host and display units on the phone.
 You can customize the graph: